rramboer/A-Bot/README.md

 ## A-Bot
 ### Overview
-A-Bot is a simple discord bot
+A-Bot is a simple discord bot built with the EECS370 discord server in mind.
+Based on [zombbblob (github)](https://github.com/ToafdaLoaf/zombbblob)

 __Features__<br>
 A-Bot features a number of features that are quite unique!
 These include:<br>